albankora/businessstrategy/README.md

 This project is preconfigured to work with Forestry as a way to manage your content.
 Forestry makes changes by editing markdown or data files, uploading media to the correct directory and committing these updates to your repo directly.

-Eleventy Duo has Forestry CMS pre-configured as standard.
+Business Strategy has Forestry CMS pre-configured as standard.
 You can customize the configuration by editing `.forestry/settings.yml.`

 Sign up for a free [Forestry](https://forestry.io) account